Secondary GT Service, Grades 6-12

 High school seniors may participate in PACE - Professional Advancement through Career Education.
 PACE is a mentorship program in which students intern with adult professionals to acquire career knowledge and experience while still in high school.

 Parents of students in grade 5 receive information during the fall semester regarding screening for GT service in 6th grade.
-To request GT screening, parents must return the Secondary Parent Checklist by the published deadline in early October for students in grade 5.
+To request GT screening, parents must electronically submit the Secondary Parent Checklist by the published deadline in early October for students in grade 5.

 For students in grades 6-11, screening information is publicized on junior high and high school campuses.
-To request GT screening, parents of students in grades 6-11 must return the Secondary Parent Checklist by the published date in early October.
+To request GT screening, parents of students in grades 6-11 must electronically submit the Secondary Parent Checklist by the published date in early October.